Timchonggao/ChongGao.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me - ChongGao"
+title: "About me - Chong Gao"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-About me
-Education
+# Education
 B.S. in Integrated Circuit Design and Integrated Systems, Peking University, 2018 Ph.D in Computer Science and Technology (Intelligent Science Science and Technology), Peking University, 2023 (expected) Work experience